Robert Perceval

-Robert Perceval (30 September 1756 – 3 March 1839) was an Irish physician, chemist, and traveller.
+Robert Perceval (30 September 1756 – 3 March 1839) was an Irish medical doctor, chemist, and traveller.
 He was the first professor of chemistry at Trinity College Dublin and a founding member of the Royal Irish Academy.
 He was called the "father of the medical profession in Dublin".

 Early life and family

 Robert Perceval was born in Dublin on 30 September 1756.
 His parents were Elizabeth (née Ward; died 30 November 1770) and William Perceval, barrister.
 This was his father's second marriage, and Perceval was their third and youngest son.
 He was a descendant of Richard Percivale, and a grandson of William Perceval.
 Perceval attended Dr Darby's school in Ballygall, Finglas, County Dublin, and began his studies in Trinity College Dublin on 27 April 1772.
 He graduated with a BA in 1777, and moved to Edinburgh to study medicine in 1778, graduating in 1780.
 While in Edinburgh, he attended lectures by the chemist Joseph Black which likely sparked Perceval's own interest in chemistry.

 In May 1785, he married Anne Brereton.
 They had one child, the Reverend William Perceval.